 You can either buy boric acid as an already prepared commercial pest control product or you can create mix up your own treatment solution.
 Both methods work equally well, however, if you decide to make your own BA you will end up with enough to last for many years.

 As a treatment option for roaches boric acid comes in several forms including gels, powders, and dust.
 Dust is most commonly used by pest control professionals while do-it-yourself homeowners and renters prefer to use BA in powdered form.

 If you want to kill cockroaches yourself it is easy to do because boric acid is so effective.
-You just have to apply the powder in the right places.
+You just have to use the powder in the right places.
 The powder should be placed in areas that your roaches frequent.
 If applied anywhere else BA will be ineffective.
 Do not apply BA where it can be accessed by children and pets.

 Boric Acid For Fleas